beeware/briefcase/docs/en/reference/env_management/venv.md

 ## Prerequisites

 There are no additional pre-requisites for using `venv` to manage application environments.
-Requirements will be installed with `pip`; Briefcase will use the version of `pip` that is installed in the environment where Briefcase is executed.
+Requirements will be installed with `pip`; Briefcase will use the version of `pip` that is installed in the environment where Briefcase is executed. `venv` can be used to build apps on all platforms.

 ## Configuration